furkansarikaya/FS.Transport.AMQP/docs/producer.md

 ## 🎉 Summary

-You've now learned how to use the FS.RabbitMQ Producer effectively:
+You've now learned how to use the FS.StreamFlow Producer effectively:

 ✅ **Basic and advanced publishing patterns**
 ✅ **Publisher confirmations for reliability**